robertpyke/Tutorials/4_processing_markers_via_json_and_ajax/instructions.markdown

 ````

 Please read the code comments for a detailed understanding of what the code does.
-The following is a summary of what the code does.
+The following is a summary of what the code does:

 * When the page loads, the initialize function is run.
 * The initialize function runs the setupMap function, and then starts a timed event to call the updateMapWithMarkers function every 10 seconds.